Monika-81/padel-pals/README.md

 #### **Topic list**
 <details>
-After a user have chosen one of the three discussion topic the are greated with a view of the posts under that topic.
+After a user have chosen one of the three discussion topics they are greeted with a view of the posts under that topic.
 The posts are ordered by creation date, with the newest post first.
-If there are more than 6 post under each topic, the site is paginated and the user can move forward or backward by clicking the navigation furthest down underneeth all the posts.
+If there are more than six posts under each topic, the site is paginated and the user can move forward or backward by clicking the navigation furthest down underneath all the posts.
 Each post displays the title, topic, content of the post as wall as the author of the post and when the post was last edited.
 There is also two counters showing the amount of comments and likes the post have gotten.
 If the user wants to read that post and see the comments, the whole card works as a link to the post display.
 If the user wants to add a post, there is also a navigation button at the start of the list that takes the user to the add post form.
 Only logged in users get to see the button since that feature is for members of the forum only.

 <br>
 <br>